shreyai347/Titanic/README.md

 Cabin: Cabin number.
 Embarked: Port of embarkation.

-3. Initial Observations:
+Initial Observations:
 The dataset shows that only females survived, leading to a 100% accuracy during initial trials.
 Non-numeric columns (Sex, Name, Embarked) need to be converted for model training.
 Some columns have null values and require handling.

-5. Data Exploration:
+Data Exploration:
 The dataset reveals that all survivors are women, aged between 18 and 50.

-6.Plots indicate:
+Plots indicate:
 Only females survived.
 A correlation between fewer family members aboard and higher survival chances.
 Higher fares correlate with higher survival rates, typically indicating first-class passengers.

-7. Data Preparation:
+Data Preparation:
 Fill missing values in Age and Fare columns with median values.
 Drop non-essential columns (Name, Cabin, Ticket) for simplicity.
 Encode categorical columns (Sex, Embarked) to numeric values.

-9. Data Splitting:
+Data Splitting:
 Split the dataset into training and testing sets using an 80-20 ratio.

-10. Model Training:
+Model Training:
 Use a Random Forest Classifier for training.
 Apply cross_val_predict and predict_proba to get predicted probabilities for each class, avoiding data leaks and providing better model evaluation.

-11. Model Evaluation:
+Model Evaluation:
 Plot the ROC curve to assess model performance, aiming for an area under the curve (AUC) close to 1.

-12. Model Testing:
+Model Testing:
 Evaluate the model on the test set.
 The perfect AUC score of 1.0 suggests potential overfitting due to dataset peculiarities (only females surviving).